SRI-CSL/yices2/README.md

 sudo make install
 ```

-NOTE: `--enable-mcsat` and `--enable-thread-safety` are currently incompatible.

 If configured with `--enable-thread-safety` the Yices library will be thread
 safe in the following sense: as long as the creation and manipulation of
 each context and each model is restricted to a single thread, there should be no races.
-In particular separate threads that each create their own contexts can manipulate and check
+In particular separate threads can create their own contexts, and manipulate and check
 them without impeding another thread's progress.

-3. You may need to provide `LDFLAGS/CPPFLAGS` if `./configure` fails to
-  find the libpoly library.
-Other options may be useful too.
-Try
-  `./configure --help` to see what's there.
+NOTE: `--enable-mcsat` and `--enable-thread-safety` are currently incompatible.

 #### Windows Builds